carpentries-incubator/SDC-BIDS-fMRI/_episodes/02-intro-to-open-datasets.md

 ['brainmask', 'confounds', 'fsaverage5', 'preproc']
 ~~~
 {: .output}
-We can use this functionality to pull all our fMRI NIFTI files:
+We can use this functionality to pull all our fMRI NIfTI files:

 ~~~
 layout.get(task='rest', type='bold', extensions='nii.gz', return_type='file')